 On June 24, 2002, the Liquidator commenced an action (the "RIC D&O Action") in the Commonwealth Court of Pennsylvania, captioned Koken v.
 Steinberg, et al., Case No. 421 M.D.
 2002 (June 24, 2002), seeking damages against eighteen former directors and officers (the "D&O Defendants") of RIC.
-The Liquidator asserted several claims including, among others, claims of breach of fiduciary duty, professional negligence, aiding and abetting, voidable preferences, and violations of the Pennsylvania Insurance Holding Company Act.
+The Liquidator asserted several claims including, among others, breach of fiduciary duty, professional negligence, aiding and abetting, voidable preferences, and violations of the Pennsylvania Insurance Holding Company Act.
 The Liquidator alleged that the wrongdoing of the D&O Defendants led to the collapse of RIC and otherwise caused it harm.
+For a more complete description of the claims alleged by the Liquidator in the RIC D&O Action,

-Under the terms of the PA Settlement Agreement, the Committees, RGH, RFSC, and their respective successors, including a liquidating trustee to be appointed under the RGH Plan (the "Liquidating Trustee"), or any other estate representative (collectively, the "Estate Representative") have agreed that so long as the PA Settlement Agreement is in full force and effect, they will not commence any action against the D&O Defendants (except for claims of receipt of preferential payments, fraudulent transfers, or similar causes of action ("preference actions")) without the prior consent of the Liquidator, which shall include the Liquidator's consent as to the venue of such action.
-For a description of the agreement governing the allocation of proceeds from the RIC D&O Action, see "Restructuring-PA Settlement Agreement-Litigation Proceeds".
+Holders of Claims are directed to review a copy of the complaint filed by the Liquidator in the RIC D&O Action.
+To obtain a copy of such complaint, you may contact counsel to the Creditors' Committee, Orrick, Herrington & Sutcliffe LLP, 666 Fifth Avenue, New York, New York 10103, Attention: Brian E. Goldberg, Esq.
+Under the terms of the PA Settlement Agreement, the Committees, RGH, RFSC, and their respective successors, including a liquidating trustee to be appointed under the RGH Plan (the "Liquidating Trustee"), or any other estate representative (collectively, the "Estate Representative") have agreed that so long as the PA Settlement Agreement is in full force and effect, they will not commence any action against the D&O Defendants (except for claims of receipt of preferential payments, fraudulent transfers, or similar causes of action ("Preference Actions")) without the prior consent of the Liquidator, which shall include the Liquidator's consent as to the venue of such action.
+For a description of the agreement governing the allocation of proceeds from the RIC D&O Action, see "Restructuring-PA Settlement Agreement-Litigation Proceeds" and "Restructuring----RGH/RFS Settlement".

-The former directors and officers of RFSC, including the D&O Defendants, are covered by certain insurance policies, including, but not limited to, those policies issued by (i) Syndicate 1212 at Lloyds London, No. 823/FD9701593, and several related excess policies, Nos.
-832/f01201D96, 823/F01307D97, 823/FD9798178 and 823/FD9900896, (ii) Greenwich Insurance Company, No. ELU 82236-01 and ELU 82237-01, and (iii) Clarendon National Insurance Company, No. MAG 14 400579 40000 (collectively, the "Insurance Policies").
+The former directors and officers of, among others, RFSC and RIC, including the D&O Defendants, are covered by certain insurance policies, including, but not limited to, those policies issued by (i) Syndicate 1212 at Lloyds London, No. 823/FD9701593, and several related excess policies, Nos.
+832/f01201D96, 823/F01307D97, 823/FD9798178 and 823/FD9900896, (ii) Greenwich Insurance Company, No. ELU 82236-01 and ELU 82237-01, and (iii) Clarendon National Insurance Company, No. MAG 14 400579 40000 (collectively, the "Insurance" Policies").
 There is no named insured under the Insurance Policies; rather, the insured is the "Company" which is defined as RGH and its subsidiaries and includes RIC.
 The Insurance Policies provide the following coverage: Director and Officer and Company Liability, Fiduciary Liability, and Employment Practices Liability.
 Such policies provide aggregate coverage for these risks which may be in excess of \$150 million.
+Nonetheless, there can be no assurances of the proceeds that will result from the RIC D&O Action or the Insurance Policies; however, as set forth immediately above, to the extent there are any such proceeds, they will be allocated and distributed.
+For a description of the agreement governing the allocation of proceeds from the RIC D&O Action, see "Restructuring-PA Settlement Agreement-Litigation Proceeds" and "Restructuring---RGH/RFS Settlement".